pammacdotnet/TypstPaper/paper.typ

   caption: [Output generated by the Typst code from @tab:LaTeXvTypst], ) <fig:affine>

-Focusing on the renderer and local installs, Typst offers significantly agile (milliseconds) and incremental compilation, which allows for document previews that are delivered almost right away (for the average human perception).
-This rendering operations very often take place under the so called Doherty threshold @Doherty82, i.e., below this point, users stay highly productive.
-However, above it, system delays quickly degrade performance and satisfaction.
-The compiler (tackled in @sec:compiler) is a single lightweight binary that, when necessary, downloads external packages on-demand, keeping installations minimal and secure.
+Focusing on the renderer and local installs, Typst offers significantly fast (milliseconds) and incremental compilations, which allows for document previews that are delivered almost right away (for the average human perception).
+These rendering operations often occur under the so-called Doherty threshold, i.e., below this point, users stay highly productive.
+However, above it (around 400 milliseconds, as evinced by @Doherty82), system delays quickly degrade performance and satisfaction.

+The compiler (tackled in @sec:compiler) is a single lightweight binary (less than 40 Mbytes) that, when necessary, downloads external packages on-demand, ensuring minimal and secure installations.
 All operations take place in user space (no need for special admin privileges).

-Regarding the operating procedure, unlike LaTeX, Typst does not require boilerplate code to start a new document: simply creating an empty text file with a `.typ` extension suffices.
-To make things even simpler, the Typst project hosts its own online editing service (@sec:typstapp).
+Regarding the operating procedure, unlike LaTeX, Typst does not require boilerplate code to start a new document: just by creating an empty text file with a `.typ` extension suffices.
+To simplify further, the Typst project hosts its own online editing service (@sec:typstapp).
 Currently, in the LaTeX world, this can only be achieved through external cloud solutions, such as Overleaf @Ewelina20.
-A very short summary on the main differences between two ecosystems is presented in @tab:diffs.
+A very short summary on the main differences between the two ecosystems is presented in @tab:diffs.

 #let feature(table) = {
   show std.table.cell: it => {